candrholdings/reactnative-crypto-demo/README.md

       ```

 2. Defines the `encrypt` method in Objective-C
-  1. We will define an `encrypt` method that consume a plain text and a secret, encrypt it, and then returns the ciphertext in BASE64 asynchronously
+  1. We will define an `encrypt` method that consume a plaintext and a secret, encrypt it, and then returns the ciphertext in BASE64 asynchronously
   2. Add the following to the file `CryptoProvider.m`

     ```objective-c
     RCT_EXTERN_METHOD(
-      encrypt:(NSString *) plainText
+      encrypt:(NSString *) plaintext
       secret:(NSString *) secret
       resolve:(RCTPromiseResolveBlock) resolve
       reject:(RCTPromiseRejectBlock) reject